kimchi-project/kimchi/docs/API.md

 * **GET**: Retrieve a summarized list of all defined Networks
 * **POST**: Create a new Network
     * name: The name of the Network
-    * subnet *(optional)*: Network segment in slash-separated format with ip address and prefix or netmask.
-It is always ignored for bridge network.
     * connection: Specifies how this network should be connected to the other networks visible to this host.
         * isolated: Create a private, isolated virtual network.
         * nat: Outgoing traffic will be routed through the host.
         * bridge: All traffic on this network will be bridged through the indicated interface.
+    * subnet *(optional)*: Network segment in slash-separated format with ip address and prefix or netmask used to create nat network.
-    * interface: The name of a network interface on the host.
+    * interface *(optional)*: The name of a network interface on the host.
                  For bridge network, the interface can be a bridge or nic/bonding device.
-For isolated or NAT network, the interface is ignored.
-    * in_use: True if network is in use by a template or virtual machine;
-              False, otherwise.
+    * vlan_id *(optional)*: VLAN tagging ID for the bridge network.

 ### Resource: Network